tommaso-martini/strutR/README.md

 ## Overview

-The model describes infiltration, redistribution, and drainage in a one-dimensional unsaturated soil column through the dynamics of moving wetting fronts.
+The Struthers model describes infiltration, redistribution, and drainage in a one-dimensional unsaturated soil column through the dynamics of moving wetting fronts.
 Each front represents a discontinuity in soil water content, moving downward as infiltration proceeds and merging when moisture contrasts become small.
 The model assumes gravity-driven flow between fronts, with conductivity governed by a Brooks–Corey law and water mass conserved throughout redistribution and drainage.

 This R implementation, `strutR`, is designed for reproducibility, transparency, and compatibility with stochastic and deterministic hydrological modelling.
 It can be used both as a standalone infiltration–redistribution solver and as a lower boundary module coupled to surface or root-zone models (for example, a two-bucket system).